Rktim/ML_project01/README.md

-Task 1 : House Price Prediction Model
+# House Price Prediction Model

 Project Description
 This project aims to predict house prices based on key features such as square footage, number of bathrooms, and number of bedrooms.
 By leveraging a linear regression model, we can provide accurate price predictions and insights into the housing market.